Welcome to the 2017 Edition

 - Ride begins at 6:00 AM sharp on the top of Molas Pass (paved parking lot just off and to the east of Hwy 550).
 Molas Pass is located 40 miles north of Durango and camping is available near the top.

-- Shuttles from Durango are not furnished by the event but could be pre-arrange with Hermosa Tours.
-Shuttles with Hermosa Tours must be prepaid 48hours in advance and refunds are only offered if the entire even cancels do to extreme weather.
+- Shuttles from Durango are not furnished by the event but could be pre-arranged with Hermosa Tours.
+Shuttles with Hermosa Tours must be prepaid 48hours in advance and refunds are only offered if the entire even cancels due to extreme weather.
 Or let’s coordinate on the CTC Forum to arrange carpools!

 - Feed and water drop provided at half way point- at Hotel Draw, some 36 miles into the course.
 This is a potluck style re-supply, so bring your likes and some for others to the start!
 No other aid stations permitted unless we plan to make them available for everyone.
 Check the CTC Forum for updates as the ride approaches..?

 - Drafting is a non-issue on this 99% single track course. 😀 While riding with one another for moral support or just chit-chat is awesome, completion ultimately hinges upon your ability to do it yourself!

 - Finish at the western terminus of the CT, where it meets Junction Creek Road- all the way at the end, by the bathrooms and first sign of any pavement.

 Our ride this year begins at 6:00 am, August 12th.
 With sunrise at 6:25 am, you won’t need a light for long off the start, but you could easily need it 13+ hours later, with the sun setting that evening at 8:06 pm.
 As we endurance heads know, it’s all about our pace, break times and conditions.
 So with a big posy, and given the remote nature of the course, we highly recommend that all riders have a light of some kind with them